lucidphp/lucid/lucid/signal/README.md

 Eventhandlers can be any callable but must accept an instance of `EventInterface` as their first argument.

-Using handlers the implement the `HandlerInterface` will automatically call the `handleEvent` method on the handler if the event is dispatched.
+Using handlers that implement the `HandlerInterface` will automatically call the `handleEvent` method if the event is dispatched.

 ```php
 <?php